Marg Herder

 Focus

-I like to think that She in Her Grace is actually All of Creation in the Act of Creating Herself.
+I like to think that She in Her Grace is actually All of Creation in the Act of Creating Herself, so when I fully open myself to the motion of Her Creation, I can create truthfully.

 back to top